DariusDa/Clean_assignment/Readme.md

 run_analysis.R follows the steps above to achieve the aforementioned objective.

-To apply it, it is necessary to download the data set and put it on the working directory.
-Otherwise, the paths need to be set withint the script
+To apply it, it is necessary to download the data set and put all the relevant files in one common folder on your working directory.
+Otherwise, the paths need to be specified within the script itself.